tsuru/tsuru/docs/services/build.rst

     $ pip install flask

-With flask installed let's create a file called api.py and add the code to create a minimal flask app:
+Now that Flask is installed, it's time to create a file called api.py and add the code needed to create a minimal Flask application:

 .. highlight:: python